artyom-poptsov/guile-web-driver/README.md

 or it can connect to arbitrary server providing webdriver interface.
 The client implements most of the webdriver [specification](https://www.w3.org/TR/webdriver2/).

+### License
+Guile-Web-Driver-NG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Please see =COPYING= file for the terms of GNU General Public License.

 ### Requirements

 - [GNU Guile](https://www.gnu.org/software/guile/) version 2.2 or later.